elastic/apm-agent-nodejs/examples/an-azure-function-app/README.md

         npm install -g azure-functions-core-tools@4

-    It is recommended that you **not** install it in the local `./node_modules` folder, but they will get in the way of publishing to Azure.
+    It is recommended that you **not** install it in the local `./node_modules` folder, because its large install size will get in the way of publishing to Azure.

 3. Set environment variable to configure the APM agent, for example: